KlaBier/mm-github-pages-starter/_posts/2020-09-24-CP-Advanced.md

 ---
-title: "More Infos on Azure AD Coud Provisioning and news from Ignite 2020"
+title: "More Infos on Azure AD Cloud Provisioning and news from Ignite 2020"
 date: 2020-09-24T10:59:57
 #search: true
 #classes: